Ōkami: AwardsŌkamis initial showing at the 2005 E3 Convention garnered several awards and recognition, including 1UPs "Best PS2 Game", "Best Game of Show" (second place), and "Best Action Game" (third place); IGNs "Best PS2 Game of Show", and runner-up for "Best of Show" and "Most Innovative Design"; and X-Play's "Most Original Game". GameSpy recognized it as the fifth best game showing for the convention.

 Upon release, Ōkami appeared as the "Game of the Month" for IGN, Electronic Gaming Monthly, and Game Informer.
 IGN, Edge Magazine and Game Revolution rated it as the best overall game of 2006, while GameTrailers and PSM named it best PS2 game for 2006.
 IGN further awarded the game the "Best Overall" and "PS2 Adventure Game", the "Best Overall" and "PS2 Artistic Design", the "Overall" and "PS2 Most Innovative Design", and the "Best Overall Story".
 GameSpot awarded the game for the "Best Artistic Graphics" for 2006.
 IGN named Ōkami 90th game of all time as of 2017.
 In 2010, GamePro ranked it as the fifth best game for the PlayStation 2.

-Ōkami has won awards outside the mainstream gaming press.
+A 2023 poll conducted by GQ among a team of video game journalists across the industry listed Ōkami as the 94th best video game of all time.Ōkami has won awards outside the mainstream gaming press.
 The game earned the "Best Character Design" and only one of three Innovation Awards at the 2007 Game Developers Choice Awards. Ōkami won the Grand Prize in the Entertainment Division of the 2006 Japan Media Arts Festival.
 On 13 August 2007, it was also awarded the best "Animation in a Game Engine", "Art Direction in a Game Engine", "Outstanding Original Adventure Game", and "Game of the Year" in the 2006 awards by the National Academy of Video Game Trade Reviewers (NAViGaTR). Ōkami was given an "Award for Excellence" from the Japanese Computer Entertainment Supplier's Association (CESA) at the Japan Game Awards 2007 and was later given 2009 CESA Developers Conference (CEDEC) award for "Visual Arts".
 The game was awarded the "Best Anthropomorphic Video Game" in the 2006 Ursa Major awards.
 It also won the 2007 BAFTA awards for "Artistic Achievement" and "Original Score". Ōkami also received Outstanding Platform Action/Adventure Game nominations At the 11th Satellite Awards.

 The HD version was nominated for "Game, Classic Revival" at the 17th Annual NAViGaTR Awards.